 How long will the installation process take?

 Depending on the system type, the size, and the amount of preparation work needed, installation could take from two to four days.
-However, the skills and knowledge of the laborer should also be considered.
+However, the skills and knowledge of the labourer should also be considered.

 1. Installing matting